 boots | loafers (similar) | sneakers (similar)

 When we first began traveling overseas some fourteen years ago, I was clueless about how to pack.
 I overpacked, I brought lots of bulky “just-in-case” pieces that were never worn, and realized after our first couple of trips to Europe that I’d worn most of the same few things over and over.

-Over time I’ve learned to pack more successfully (up to 3 weeks in a carry-on) and have not invested in a separate travel wardrobe.* When it’s time to pack, I pull from tried-and-true pieces I’d normally wear at home.
+Over time I’ve learned to pack more successfully (up to 3 weeks one small suitcase) and have not invested in a separate travel wardrobe.* When it’s time to pack, I pull from tried-and-true pieces I’d normally wear at home.
 First, it makes putting outfits together easier; I know what goes with what.
 Second, travel can be a disorienting experience.
 I find that wearing familiar, comfortable clothing helps me feel more like “myself” when I’m away from familiar surroundings.